wmvsilva/Projects/README.md

 Hello!
 My name is William Silva.
 I'm a CS student at Northeastern University.

-My Github currently consists of school assignments- most of which were done in pairs.
+My Github currently consists of mainly school assignments- most of which were done in pairs.
 While more than one person was working on the code, I always completed a significant portion of the work and I believe that this code reflects my personal coding abilities very well.
+I also recently added a small C++ program which takes advantage of SFML library.

 I would recommend checking out both 'School_Assignments/Java/FUNDIES2_Space_Invaders_Project' and 'OBJECT-ORIENTED-DESIGN_Bakery_Project' as those are the largest and most impressive projects that I have